Open topic with navigation

-The xfServerPlus encryption feature enables you to encrypt the transfer of sensitive data between an xfNetLink client and xfServerPlus. xfServerPlus interfaces with a third-party library, OpenSSL, to provide SSL support for secure data transport.
+The xfServerPlus encryption feature enables you to encrypt sensitive data as it is transferred between an xfNetLink client and xfServerPlus. xfServerPlus interfaces with a third-party library, OpenSSL, to provide SSL support for secure data transport.

 For Synergy and .NET clients, both xfServerPlus and xfNetLink must be version 9.3 or higher; for Java, the minimum client version is 9.5.1a.
 For all clients, to be able to specify the protocols to use (-scl option), both client and server must be version 10.3.1b or higher.

 Once encryption is enabled, parameter and return value data for all methods is encrypted.

 Prior to version 11, xfServerPlus offered two levels of encryption—slave and master.
 As of version 11, only master is offered, as slave was inherently not secure.
 As an alternative to slave encryption, you may want to consider having two xfServerPlus services—one that uses encryption for secure communication and a second one for non-secure communication.

 Using encryption can affect performance because data must be encrypted and decrypted on both sides of the xfServerPlus—xfNetLink connection.
 The cipher negotiation between client and server also takes time.
 You will get better performance if your client makes a connection, performs all the necessary method calls, and then disconnects.
 If you connect, make a call, and disconnect, repeating this process for each call, performance may be degraded because the cipher negotiation has to be performed on each call.